SkafteNicki/dtu_mlops/s7_deployment/ml_deployment.md

         together, we can reduce the number of times we need to load the data, because we can do multiple operations on the same data before we need to load new data.

 This ends the module on tools specifically designed for serving machine learning models.
+As stated in the beginning of the module, there are a lot of different tools that can be used to serve machine learning models and the choice of tool often depends on the specific use case.
+In general, we recommend that whenever you want to serve a machine learning model, you should try out a few different frameworks and see which one fits your use case the best.